dfarmer/wiwinwlh/tutorial.md

 Basics
 ------

-The most basic use requires us to use the T-variants of the each of the monad transformers for the outer layers and to explicit ``lift`` and ``return`` values between each the layers.
+The most basic use requires us to use the T-variants of each of the monad transformers for the outer layers and to explicitly ``lift`` and ``return`` values between each the layers.

 ~~~~ {.haskell include="src/transformer.hs"}
 ~~~~